The use of the cannabis plant has been essential in the history of spiritual movements and religious perspectives across nations and times.

 Back in the day, about eight thousand years ago in China, cannabis seeds were nourishment for communities and the plant was a useful tool in the creation of textiles and cordages, eventually becoming a historically significant plant.

-Across Central Asia and India five thousand years later, cannabis was used in rituals, left in graves in a symbolic manner, offered up to the higher powers, and used as incense and for medicinal purposes.
+Across Central Asia and India five thousand years later, cannabis was used in rituals, symbolically left in graves, offered up to the higher powers, and used as incense and for medicinal purposes.

-In today’s world, it’s easier than ever to reap the harvest of the expansion of the accessibility of cannabis across the United States, especially when talking about non-psychoactive products.
+In today’s world, the growing legalization of cannabis products, particularly in the United States, has made it easier than ever to reap the benefits of cannabis accessibility, especially when talking about non-psychoactive products like CBD.

 It’s no question that most of the marijuana plants’ spiritual properties come from smoking its Delta 9 THC, the most important psychoactive compound that to this day fills up bongs, pipes, and joints across the world.